 MySQL 8.0 is a widely used relational database management system that powers everything from small web applications to large-scale data warehouses.
 Whether you need a backend for WordPress, a logging database, or a robust solution for e-commerce transactions, MySQL provides the performance and reliability to handle it.
-By the end of this guide, you will have MySQL 8.0 installed and secured on your Debian system, ready for production use.
+By the end of this guide, you will have MySQL 8.0 installed and secured on your Debian 12 or 11 system, ready for production use.

 Why Debian Uses MariaDB Instead of MySQL